Nele82/Node-Express-fcc/README.md

 });

 In this example, req.body will contain the data sent in the POST request.
 The express.urlencoded() middleware function parses the incoming request data and populates req.body.

+## express.json() function

+It parses incoming requests with JSON payloads.
+It, also, returns middleware that only parses JSON and only looks at requests where the Content-Type header matches the type option.
+This parser accepts any Unicode encoding of the body and supports automatic inflation of gzip and deflate encodings.

+A new body object containing the parsed data is populated on the request object after the middleware (i.e. req.body), or an empty object ({}) if there was no body to parse, the Content-Type was not matched, or an error occurred.